 It has taken us a long time to become aware of what is happening at a planetary level.
 Despite our good will and best efforts, we will have to accept, that in the coming decades life conditions on our home planet as a whole will deteriorate further.
 This calls for transformative change, at all levels: economy, governments, cities, businesses, individuals.
 Everyone is needed, all talents count.
-On the quest for guidance for the manifestation of the vision an all-inclusive principle was found, called Humanity’s Code of Care: Taking care of self, others, place and planet.
+Humanity’s Code of Care can give direction in the manifestation of the vision: Taking care of self, others, place and planet.
 The aspiration in all work with lifemaps is to find ways to learn to live according to Humanity’s Code of Care, individually and collectively.

 The purpose of the lifemaps is to offer experiences in which people can connect to societal and global issues, discover new information about their own unique position and role, and determine a realistic and environment-friendly course for the future.
 A coherent set of lifemap scenarios is developed in which Humanity’s Code of Care is embedded.
 Insight is useful and it can have impact, but the lifemaps aim to invite people to go one step further: to find new ways to apply Humanity’s Code of Care in their every-day life.
 The challenging question for this is: How can we learn to take care for ourselves, others, places and planet simultaneously, at every step?